runbox/runbox7/CONTRIBUTING.md

 **Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
 The rest of the commit message is then used for this.

+## License
+Contributions to this project indicate the contributors' assent for inclusion of that software in the canonical version under the project's [license](LICENSE).